D50000/JavaScript-ES6/readme.md

  - ESLint Plugins inside Atom and Sublime Text.
  - Only Allow ESLint Passing Code into your git repositories.

-MODULE #13 JavaScript Modules and Using npm
+## 13 JavaScript Modules and Using npm
-	JavaScript Modules and WebPack 2 Tooling Setup Creating your own Modules
-	More ES6 Module Practice
+ - Implement JavaScript Modules need to install npm. npm initial the file(app.js), setup the package.json.
+While install libraries to dependencies(node_modules).
+Then you can import some function from these libraries to app.js file.
+ - You need to install webpack to bundle these modules together.
+Install babel, webpack to devDependencies.
+Setup webpack.config.js for "require"(npm can't use ES6) webpack modules and setup the entry file, bable loading.

 MODULE #14 ES6 Tooling
 	Tool-Free Modules with SystemJS (+bonus BrowserSync setup)